Dick Powell: "Tough guy"

 By 1944, Powell felt he was too old to play romantic leading men anymore, so he lobbied to play the lead in Double Indemnity.
 He lost out to Fred MacMurray, another Hollywood nice guy.
-MacMurray's success, however, fueled Powell's resolve to pursue projects with greater range.

 Powell's career changed dramatically when he was cast in the first of a series of films noir, as private detective Philip Marlowe in Murder, My Sweet (1944), directed by Edward Dmytryk at RKO.
 The film was a big hit, and Powell had successfully reinvented himself as a dramatic actor.
 He was the first actor to play Marlowe – by name – in motion pictures.
-(Hollywood had previously adapted some Marlowe novels, but with the lead character changed.)
-Later, Powell was the first actor to play Marlowe on radio in 1944 and 1945 and on television in a 1954 episode of Climax!
-Powell also played the slightly less hard-boiled detective Richard Rogue in the radio series Rogue's Gallery beginning in 1945.

 In 1945, Dmytryk and Powell reteamed to make the film Cornered, a gripping post-World War II thriller that helped define the film noir style.

 For Columbia, he played a casino owner in Johnny O'Clock (1947) and made To the Ends of the Earth (1948).
 Also in 1948, he stepped out of the brutish type when he starred in Pitfall, a film noir in which a bored insurance-company worker falls for an innocent but dangerous woman, played by Lizabeth Scott.
 He broadened his range appearing in a Western, Station West (1948) and a French Foreign Legion tale, Rogues' Regiment (1949).
 He was a Mountie in Mrs. Mike (1950).